-WKU Libraries currently licenses streaming video through the collections listed at the top of this page.
+WKU Libraries currently licenses streaming video through the collections listed on this page.
 If you can't find the film you want, request a license for any film in their catalog (Kanopy complete catalog) (Swank complete catalog), or contact your subject librarian to see if the publisher offers a streaming license.

 We recognize that WKU faculty utilize audio, images and videos as part of their teaching and instructional material for their courses.
 However, we must be mindful of the copyright implications of doing so.
 In this page, we provide a brief summary of the relevant copyright laws before listing options for procuring streaming or digitized content for class usage.